patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/navigation/navigation.md

 <img src="./img/horizontal-nav.png" alt="Example of horizontal navigation" width="990"/>

 #### When to use
-* You have less than five primary navigation items
+* You have less than 5 primary navigation items
-* You have only one level of navigation and no secondary navigation items
+* You have only 1 level of navigation and no secondary navigation items

 ### Secondary horizontal navigation